 - Cardiac arrest

 The Drug Enforcement Administration issued a warning in September 2016 which included a disclaimer that overdose symptoms of carfentanyl could begin within minutes after exposure to the drug.
-Any person experiencing these symptoms should seek immediate medical attention and that a dose of naloxone be immediately administered while waiting for emergency medical services to arrive.
+Any person experiencing these symptoms should seek immediate medical attention.
+Additionally, someone needs to administer a dose of naloxone at the first sign of overdose, while waiting for emergency medical services to arrive.

 Opioid Addiction Help